Introduction to toy play

 There is plenty of information about tugging.
 Strategies, move from right to left, back off, let your dog pull you, keep your hand low.
-If you put in some effort and time, you will find what to do during a tug.
+If you put in some effort and time, you will find what to do during a toy play.
 However, I very rarely see anyone talking about what happens before a tug before both you and a dog hold a toy.
 It’s a shame because it sets the tone up to the rest of the tug.
 You can either start strong and keep the positive momentum or try to gain it back after a messy start.

 What is it?
 I label “toy presentation,” anything a handler does intend to allow a dog to catch a toy.